Ancient skeleton found in Mexico cave threatened by train

 Given the distance from the cave entrance, the skeleton couldn’t have gotten there without modern diving equipment, so it must be over 8,000 years old, Del Rio said, referring to the era when rising sea levels flooded the caves.

 “There it is.
-We don’t know if the body was deposited there or if that was where this person died,” said Del Rio.
-He said that the skeleton was located about 8 meters (26 feet) underwater, about a half-kilometer (one third of a mile) into the cave system.
+We don’t know if the body was deposited there or if that was where this person died,” Del Rio said.
+The skeleton was located about 26 feet underwater, about one third of a mile into the cave system.

 Some of the oldest human remains in North America have been discovered in the sinkhole caves known as “cenotes” on the country’s Caribbean coast, and experts say some of those caves are threatened by the Mexican government’s Maya Train tourism project.

-Del Rio, who has worked with the National Institute of Anthropology and History on projects in the past, said he had notified the institute of the discovery.
+Del Rio, who has worked with the National Institute of Anthropology and History on projects in the past, said he notified the institute of the discovery.
 The institute did not immediately respond to questions about whether it intended to explore the site.

-He stressed that the cave — whose location he did not reveal because of a fear the site could be looted or disturbed — was near where the government has cut down a swath of jungle to lay train tracks, and could be collapsed, contaminated or closed off by the building project and subsequent development.
+He stressed that the cave — whose location he did not reveal because of a fear the site could be looted or disturbed — was near where the government has cut down a swath of jungle to lay train tracks and could be collapsed, contaminated or closed off by the building project and subsequent development.

 “There is a lot more study that has to be done in order to correctly interpret” the find, Del Rio said, noting that “dating, some kind of photographic studies and some collection” would be needed to determine exactly how old the skeleton is.

-Del Rio has been exploring the region for three decades, and in 2002, he participated in the discovery and cataloguing of remains known as The Woman of Naharon, who died around the same time, or perhaps earlier, than Naia — the nearly complete skeleton of a young woman who died around 13,000 years ago.
+Del Rio has been exploring the region for three decades, and in 2002, he participated in the discovery and cataloging of remains known as The Woman of Naharon, who died around the same time, or perhaps earlier, than Naia — the nearly complete skeleton of a young woman who died around 13,000 years ago.
 It was discovered in a nearby cave system in 2007.

 President Andrés Manuel López Obrador is racing to finish his Maya Train project in the remaining two years of his term over the objections of environmentalists, cave divers and archaeologists.
 They say his haste will allow little time to study the ancient remains.